iDoc1/weather-app/README.txt

 Website link here: https://openweathermap.org/api

 Copy your API key to the API_KEY.txt document in the src/main/resources folder.
-Enter key in the following format API_KEY : {past key here} .
+Enter key in the following format API_KEY: {past key here} .
 Once copied to this file the program should function normally.

 In order to run the App you must have Apache Maven installed, or you must download the class